10 Best Places to Watch the Sunset In Valencia (+ Map)

 With more than 300 days of sunshine per year and clear blue skies all summer long, Valencia is bathed in a magical light most evenings.
 I’ve recently developed an obsession with sunsets and made a point of seeing as many spectacular ones as I can.

-From rooftop terraces to charming spots surrounded by nature, these are the best places to watch the sunset in Valencia.
+From rooftop bars to charming spots surrounded by nature, these are the best places to watch the sunset in Valencia.

 1. 270º Rooftop Terrace at Barceló Hotel